cluttrdev/pytrajectory/doc/source/guide/background.rst

 Now, the transformed dynamical system can be solved where all state variables are unconstrained.
 At the end a solution for the original state variable :math:`x` is obtained via a composition of the calculated solution :math:`y(t)` and the saturation function :math:`\psi(\cdot,y^{\pm})`.

+There are some aspects to take into consideration when dealing with constraints:

+* The boundary values of a constrained variable have to be within the saturation limits
+* It is not possible to make use of an integrator chain that contains a constrained variable

 Choice of the saturation functions
 ++++++++++++++++++++++++++++++++++